pawelbudziszewski/Wild-Life/README.md

 ## Interactive Game of Life
 This is my small lockdown-weekend project - my tribute to [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway).

 This is an interactive version of Conway’s Life Game, written in Python.
-It allows placing different life forms using mouse clicks while game is running.
+It allows placing different life forms using mouse while game is running.

 ### What you need:

 -	Python 3.8 or newer (should work on 3.6+, but did not test it)
 -	Numpy (`pip install numpy`)
+-   Scipy (`pip install scipy`)
 -	OpenCV (`pip install opencv-python`)

 ### How to run it: